JavohirAliyev/dotnet-angular-crud/readme.md

-This application was developed for Web Application module, as coursework portfolio project @ WIUT by student ID: 16096.
+This application was developed for Web Application module, as coursework portfolio project @
-Topic Selection:
-My student ID is 16096.
-When divided by 20, the remainder is 16.
-This matches with topic number 16: Real Estate Listing.

 ### **Prerequisites**
 In order to run this project, you need the following installed on your computer: